 Here is a list of shaving tools that are used for wet shaving:

 Straight Razors & Shavettes

 Also known as the cutthroat razor, the straight razor is a single blade that has been around for over a century.
 This razor is often used with shave soaps that have an exceedingly slick texture.
 This razor should only be used in a wet shaving environment.
 When using a straight razor, the blade must be honed and stropped on a regular basis to ensure optimal performance.

 The shavette, a straight razor with an injectable blade, is often used in barbershops for edging and making precise lines.
 Many times, barbers may use this in a dry shave – especially for detailed work.
 The reason that barbershops use these rather than a cartridge razors is that they can swap out the blade with each client to ensure sanitation and avoid cross-contamination.

 Double Edge Safety Razors

-First introduced in the early 1900s, Double Edge Safety Razors (commonly known simply as DE razors or safety razors) feature a single razor blade that is available for cutting on either side of the head of the razor.
+First introduced in the early 1900s, double edge safety razors (commonly known simply as DE razors or safety razors) feature a single razor blade that is available for cutting on either side of the head of the razor.
 With their universal blade fitting, men can easily swap between razor blades and aren’t stuck to a proprietary fitting.
 Their lower long-term cost has made them go through a renaissance period when compared to other market alternatives.
 This razor should only be used in a wet shaving environment.

 These are the types of razors that most people are familiar with.
 Cartridge razors feature anywhere between two and seven blades.
-They lift-and-cut (hysteresis) the hair with each pass.
+They lift and cut (hysteresis) the hair with each pass.
 While providing a close shave, skin irritation may be pronounced for some men that use this razor.
 This razor should only be used in a wet shaving environment.